 In Europe and the United States, Christmas is an important day that is spent with one’s family and a lot of people attend the Midnight Mass or other Christmas masses.
 If anything, somewhat similar to this is New Year’s Day in Japan on which people return home to spend a relaxed time with their family.

-On the other hand, Christmas in Japan is lively.
+On the other hand, Christmas in Japan is pretty lively.
 There are no Christmas holidays, so it’s not uncommon to see office workers stopping for one or more drinks with coworkers after work and going home rather drunk afterward.
 Walking around the city on Christmas Eve in Japan usually means seeing happy couples and drunk folk that are painting the town red.

 What’s Japan’s Style of Eating Chicken and Shortcake on Christmas?!